quellabs/wakapac/README.md

 - **Declarative HTML bindings** with `{{mustache}}` templates and `data-pac-bind` attributes
 - **Two-way reactivity** for objects and nested arrays
+- **Drop-in script file** - no bundler required
 - **Win32-style** `eventProc` for low-level event handling when you want total control
-- **Drop-in script file** - no bundler required
 - **Hierarchical components** with parent–child notification
+- **Everything included** - reactivity, HTTP utilities, component communication, and browser state tracking in one library
+- **No ecosystem complexity** - one script file provides what typically requires multiple React/Vue packages

 ### Who WakaPAC is For

-- You loved KnockoutJS, but wish it had modern reactivity
+- You want KnockoutJS-style simplicity with modern JavaScript power
-- You want a small, drop-in library without React/Vue's complexity
+- You need a complete solution without the complexity of React/Vue ecosystems
-- You come from Win32/desktop dev and want familiar PAC patterns
-- You're building internal tools, dashboards, or small-to-medium apps without needing a bundler
+- You're building applications that need comprehensive functionality in a single library

 ### Not for you if